Cleverific

 When a customer has $10 sitting in their account, they have unfinished business.
 An open loop.
 They don't come back because of gamification or tier status.
 They come back because they have money to spend.

-This is the Golden Ticket—a gift card balance that compels customers to return.
+This is the Value Loop—a gift card balance that compels customers to return.
 Not because they've been gamified into it, but because they have real value waiting for them.

 The psychology is completely different: